Alaphilippe ready For Alps As Tour Tension Mounts - UrduPoint

 "They thought I might attack I guess so I went over and told them to calm it," said Alaphilippe.

-Rowe smirked but did not react to Martin's move after jostling on the way up the type of climb where Alaphilippe has frequently left everyone trailing with his trademark push on this Tour.
+Rowe's Ineos boss Dave Brailsford used a football metaphor to describe the double expulsion as harsh.

+"It maybe merited a yellow, but not a red card," said Brailsford.

-Rowe serves as a minder to Ineos captain Thomas and told AFP last week he was responsible for getting his man into the right position or his own neck was on the line.
+Rowe had served as a minder to Ineos captain Thomas and told AFP last week he was responsible for getting his man into the right position or his own neck was on the line.

-"We all said he'd lose the lead in the Pyrenees, but here we are with just three stages remaining and he's still there," said Team Ineos' Colombian.
+"We all said he'd lose the lead in the Pyrenees, but here we are with just three stages remaining and he's still there," said the Colombian.

 "Hats off to him, he's the one in the lead and he looks strong.
 But at last we are in the Alps," said impressive climber Bernal, the youngest man in the race.